-These are seriously sinfully decadent, which is why I have a hard time actually calling the muffins.
-I have one more pumpkin recipe coming up that ARE muffins and to be honest, the two are night and day.
+These pumpkin muffins are seriously sinfully decadent, which is why I have a hard time actually calling them muffins.
+I also have my Pumpkin Chocolate Chip Muffins that are healthier muffins and to be honest, the two are night and day.

 Maybe I should call these cupcakes instead?

 I think you are just going to have to taste test them yourselves and then you can tell me whether they are a muffin or a cupcake.
 I know it’s hard, and a lot to ask of you, to bake up these beauties and take one for the team.

 However, if you are brave and you do bake these up, let me know.